 - Find out what your home is worth: See how much homes like yours in your area have sold for in the last year.
 If you want to pull out cash, the value of your home is critical.

 - Look for the best rate: Different lenders have very different rates.
-Refinance mortgage rates are higher than initial purchase rates, by the way.
+Mortgage-refinance rates can be higher than initial purchase rates, in some instances.